JGuzman1213/com.darknode.marinestudyguide/README.md

 ## ⚠️ Disclaimer

-> This project is **not affiliated with, endorsed by, or sponsored by the United States Marine Corps**, the U.S. Department of Defense, or any official organization.
+> This project is **not officially affiliated with, endorsed by, or sponsored by the United States Marine Corps**, the U.S. Department of Defense, or any other official entity.
+> However, I have received **permission** from a Marine Corps Recruiter to develop this app as a resource for prospective Marines to practice and enhance their knowledge.

 This app is created **solely for educational and self-study purposes**.
 Its content is user-editable and stored locally on your device.
 Any resemblance to official study material is coincidental.

 Please do not use this app for official testing, certifications, or operational purposes.

-> **I have also obtained the Recruiter's permission to develop this app for prospective Marines to practice and enhance their knowledge.**

 ---